 - Punch a hole in the body of the self-sealing autoclave bag, insert the PTFE air valve into the hole and tighten the washer. - 2.
 Insert an oxygen absorber and a piece of oxygen indicator paper into the bag. - 3.
-Double-seal the bag by compressing the complementary grooves and attach an airtight seal stick near the bag's mouth. - 4.
-Connect an assembled air pump (Assembly of Module A: step 1.) and the PTFE air valve via a tube (φ6.0mm).
+Double-seal the bag by compressing the complementary grooves and attach an airtight seal stick near the bag's mouth. - Connect an assembled air pump (Assembly of Module A: step 1) and the PTFE air valve via a tube (φ6.0mm).
 Inject air into the bag through the PTFE air valve and squeeze the bag body to check the airtightness.

-- Switch off the PTFE valve.
-Allow the bag to rest (approximately 48 hours) and wait for the oxygen absorber to remove all oxygen from the bag until the colour of the oxygen indicator returns to red (prune red/red to watermelon red). - Connect the PTFE air valve to the 3-way valve using the PTFE tube (φ6.0mm) and a Luer male connector (φ6.0mm), and the oxygen-free gas is ready to fill the reagent bottle and airtight bag, acting as an inert gas.
+- 5. Switch off the PTFE valve.
+Allow the bag to rest (approximately 48 hours) and wait for the oxygen absorber to remove all oxygen from the bag until the colour of the oxygen indicator returns to red (prune red/red to watermelon red). - 6.
+Connect the PTFE air valve to the 3-way valve using the PTFE tube (φ6.0mm) and a Luer male connector (φ6.0mm), and the oxygen-free gas is ready to fill the reagent bottle and airtight bag, acting as an inert gas.
+Refer to FAQ 16 if it is difficult to connect the PTFE tube to the Luer male connector.